DefinitelyNotDevan/BSE_Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/nzAVfoaRZ_Q" title="BlueStamp Milestone 1" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 - My first Milestone entailed the building of the rover.
-- While assembling the chassis, I forgot to read all of the instructions which lead to me having to take apart part of the rover and rebuilding it the right way.
+- While assembling the chassis, I forgot to read all of the instructions which lead to me having to take apart part of the rover and rebuild it the right way.
 - When I was wiring it, I struggled with connecting the wires.
 - In the end, I just needed to unscrew the screws on the top of the terminals on the motor board and tighten them once the wires were in.
-- The motor board is essentialy the middle man between the Arduino and the motors.
-It calculates the polarity and regulates the power to the motors.
+- The motor board is essentially the middle man between the Arduino and the motors.
+It calculates the polarity and regulates the power of the motors.
 - After, I wired my Arduino to the motor board and used some source code from [here](https://create.arduino.cc/editor/sunfounder01/6ff67dfb-a1c1-474b-a106-6acbb3a39e6f/preview) to get my rover moving.
-- In the future, I will power it with batteries and use an acceleromater to controll the rover.
+- In the future, I will power it with batteries and use an accelerometer to control the rover.

 # Schematics